reapchain/reapchain/docs/validators/quickstart/run_node.md

 reapchaind keys add $KEY
 ```

-To export your evmos key as an Ethereum private key (for use with [Metamask](./../../users/wallets/metamask.md) for example):
+To export your reapchain key as an Ethereum private key (for use with [Metamask](./../../users/wallets/metamask.md) for example):

 ```bash
 reapchaind keys unsafe-export-eth-key $KEY